 Chinese carbon wheels from established and reliable manufacturers who test their products and have strict quality control processes are worth it.

 They usually provide a better price/quality ratio than wheels from mainstream brands.
-The only issue you may encounter is claiming a refund if the wheel or its part breaks or fail.
+The only issue you may encounter is claiming a refund if the wheel or its part breaks or fails.

 It depends from case to case on what steps the brand takes.
-It’s often cheaper for the brands to either provide you with a discount on your next order or send replacement parts, eventually, the entire wheelset.
+It’s often cheaper for the brands to either provide you with a discount on your next order or send replacement parts and, eventually, the entire wheelset.

 More from Chinese Carbon